baggariSiva/mkdocs/README.md

 # MkDocs on Elestio

-This is a minimal example of a MkDocs site created using mkdocs new
+This is a minimal example of a MkDocs app created using mkdocs new

 Click on the button below to deploy this repository with CI/CD on Elestio: